 The campaign is built around the key principles:

 - Secure the needs of everyone in the UK now and into the future

 - Protect and invest in our public services

 - Rebuild society with a transformative Green New Deal

 - Invest in people, not just big business

 People’s Health Trust believes in a world without health inequalities.
 We work to ensure that where you live does not unfairly reduce the length of your life, or the quality of your health and so we are supporting the aims of the Build Back Better campaign to address inequalities in Great Britain.

 In our manifesto, published in December 2019, the Trust called for a robust health inequalities policy which sets out clear legal targets for closing the health inequalities gap, mechanisms for long-term investment in neighbourhoods and communities where residents experience the highest levels of disadvantage across England, Scotland and Wales, Health equity in all policies and for the creation of a community wealth fund.
-You can read our full manifesto here.

 The Build Back Better campaign is calling for similar actions, and the Trust will be supporting the campaign going forwards as we all slowly come out of lockdown, and begin to take a look around us at the changed world.
 As the Build Back Better campaign says, this is the chance to rebuild the world the way we want to see it.